Penal Reform International (PRI) is registered in the Netherlands as an association with non-profit-making status (registration number 400025979).

 The general meeting sets the policy for the organisation and will convene every year unless otherwise agreed by a previous general meeting.

 The Board comprises at least nine representatives elected from and by the members of the General Meeting.
-The composition of the Board aims to reflect the different regions of the world.
-The board meets once a year.
+Its composition aims to reflect the different regions of the world and meets once a year.

 The Executive Board

 The Board elects from its members an Executive Board which must consist of the Chair, the Secretary General, the Treasurer and their deputies.
-The Executive Board may also comprise regional secretaries and other executive functions as appropriate.
 The Executive Board meets four times a year.

 PRI Board Members